Giveth/feathers-giveth/README.md

 # feathers-giveth

-> Real-time json cache server for blockchain data.
+> Real-time json cache server for blockchain data

-## About

 This is the server code for Giveth's [dapp](https://github.com/Giveth/giveth-dapp).
 The dapp uses [feathersjs](http://feathersjs.com) as a cache for its blockchain transactions.
 By utilizing websockets on both the blockchain and client devices, we can receive and push updates simultaneously to all users in real time.